MyCookie/docker_cloud/README.md

 # docker_cloud
 Cloud-in-a-file using docker.

+## Deploying

-To deploy with enforced resource limits, use `docker stack deploy -c docker-compose.yml $STACK_NAME` instead of `docker-compose up -d`.
+To deploy with enforced resource limits, deploy using `docker stack deploy -c docker-compose.yml $STACK_NAME`. `docker stack` requires the machine to be in a swarm, create one using `docker swarm init`.

+Deploying using `docker-compose` will not enforce resource limits.
+Gitlab and Nextcloud can have higher than expected resource requirements.

+## Networking

+This setup requires a pre-defined external network called `dockercloud`.

+If deploying to a swarm create it within the scope of a swarm: `docker network create --scope swarm dockercloud`.
+Deploying using `docker-compose` requires the network to be in a local scope.

 ## Applications